gehtsoft-usa/Gehtsoft.Measurements/README.md

 # Gehtsoft.Measurements

-The C# library to manipulate with various measurments (e.g. distances, weight, angles, temperatures and so on) expressed in various units (e.g. distances in inches, yards, meters)
+The C# library to manipulate with various measurements (e.g. distances, weight, angles, temperatures, and so on) expressed in various units (e.g. distances in inches, yards, meters)

-Currently distance/length, velocity, weight, angular measurements and energy units are supported.
+Currently, distance/length, velocity, weight, angular measurements, and energy units are supported.

 The library is shared under LGPL license.

 ## Using Library

-The core class of the library is a generic structure `Measurement`.
+The core class of the library is the generic structure `Measurement`.
 The structure accepts an enumeration as a parameter and this enumeration defines the measurement unit to be used:

 ```csharp
 Measurement<DistanceUnit> v = new Measurement<DistanceUnit>(10, DistanceUnit.Feet);